 By using our communication process, infographic and tips here, you will greatly reduce the amount of effort in developing a streamlined process for your communication and collaboration.

 Don’t hesitate to let me know if you have any questions.
 Let me know if you have any other processes that have worked for your internal communication.
-I’d love to hear from you over at Twitter and Facebook!
+I’d love to hear from you over on Twitter and Facebook!

 If this was useful, don’t forget to subscribe above for more strategies and tips to make your business and career more successful.